scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 **Disadvantages**

-* May requires a substantial amount of effort
+* May require a substantial amount of effort
 * Much overhead in the code
 * Must be compiled
 * High maintenance cost